Examples

 - 2

-HAML (written by a designer or programmer)%h1 assign vars and add conditinoal HTML code
+%h1 assign vars and add conditional HTML code

 - $pred = true;